THE LIFE OF ABRAHAM'S FATHER - TERAH

-Within the genealogies we read a sequencing of father to son naming, and make the general assumption that the sons listed are the first born of the respective fathers.
-This in fact is not always the case nor does it need to be.
+Within the genealogies, we read sequencing of father to son naming and make the general assumption that the sons listed are the firstborn of the respective fathers.
+This, in fact, is not always the case nor does it need to be.
 The text does not require it to be so.
 What is the focal point is and always has been the Redeemer.
 When we forget this we can make all kinds of errors.

-Haran was the elder brother to Abram by 32 years according to the Jewish historians.
+Haran was the elder brother to Abram by 32 years according to Jewish historians.
 It is their family history that we are discussing after all.
-This would make Terah 38 when he has his first born, which aligns to the pattern we see developing from the flood onwards.
-It is not until we get to Abram that we see a long duration in child bearing.
+This would make Terah 38 when he has his firstborn, which aligns with the pattern we see developing from the flood onwards.
+It is not until we get to Abram that we see a long duration in childbearing.
 Why do you suppose that is?
 I would say that once the enemy hears the plans God has for you, he will do what he can to postpone or kill that dream.
 Abram stands out from his family, from his father's house as a real believer in the One True God.

 We assume that Terah began to have children at the age of 70 and not that he may have had Haran prior.
 The scriptures point is to convey to the reader the bloodline of the redeemer, to give you a specific accounting from Adam to Christ.
 Christ is who the story is all about and the ability to follow His lineage is profoundly important to God.
 How do we know this?
 All the genealogies in the bible serve this purpose and the first chapter in the Book of Matthew is there to illustrate the importance of this fact.
 If they were not there to point us to Christ then they only serve as filler without being able to be taken literally.